Monte9/math-golf-game/SPEC.md

 > **📚 Documentation Reminder**: Before committing changes, update relevant documentation in the `docs/` folder to reflect new features, architecture changes, or design decisions.

+> **🤖 Architecture Patterns**: When establishing new coding patterns or conventions, update `AGENTS.md` to ensure all AI agents follow the same standards.

 ---

 ## 🚀 Phase 1: Active Work